Borderlands 3 characters & skill trees: stats & tips for Amara, FL4K, Moze, and Zane

 Spoiler: all the Borderlands 3 characters are tremendously OP

-I mean, just look at them: These four Borderlands 3 characters are pretty much everything players could have asked for.
-They’re colourful, they’re varied, and they’re larger-than-life gun-toting terminators with oodles of customisation options thanks to their intricate skill trees and powers.
+The above quartet of Borderlands 3 characters are pretty much everything players could have asked for.
+They’re colourful, they’re varied, and they’re larger-than-life gun-toting terminators with oodles of customisation options thanks to their intricate Skill Trees and Action Skills.
 With Amara the Siren, FL4K the Beastmaster, Moze the Gunner, and Zane the Operative, you’ll have your hands full from the very start of the game just deciding who to pick and how to play them.

 Borderlands 3 characters & skill trees overview